Letterbook/Letterbook/Letterbook.Docs/_blog/2024-11-18/moderation-tooling-research.md

 2. Get involved in defining qualitative community labeling efforts.
 Commonly understood qualitative, semantic codes for specific rules, offenses, governance methods, and other things can go a long way in reducing the human cost of understanding how servers align in their philosophies and why a post might have been flagged.

+3. It would be useful to have a library of reference samples for the kinds of messages that software will send and expect to receive.
+This would help give implementors examples to work against, and further conversation about protocol issues by providing concrete examples to talk about.

-3. Having the ability to add notes and labels for *everything* (even things you don't think need them) and the ability to query those, would go a long way in helping both keep context across time into the future and provide ways to understand trends for what's happening now.
+4. Having the ability to add notes and labels for *everything* (even things you don't think need them) and the ability to query those, would go a long way in helping both keep context across time into the future and provide ways to understand trends for what's happening now.

   Notes can be aggregatable text fields similar to comments, about some ... thing, such as a post, a flag activity, a user account, a block action, a blocklist entry, etc. It should be easy to get notes for things related to a thing you're looking at.

   Labels are something more than hashtags: Where a hashtag might be `#status/investigating`, a label could be `status: investigating`, which then allows one to more easily enumerate (and limit) the `status` types, and find things by those.
 By far and away this is the most common thing in my notes from these conversations, as I think it could be used for a wide variety of cases in helping to keep context both across time and across the aggregate of what's happening now.

-4. Building Query/Reporting tools into server software can go a long way towards helping proactive moderation; but also building out resources to share and translate these queries across server software.
+5. Building Query/Reporting tools into server software can go a long way towards helping proactive moderation; but also building out resources to share and translate these queries across server software.
 These queries should help with spotting patterns: What are the common email domains that signed up recently?
 What instances are submitting the most reports?
 What _types_ of reports are coming in?

-5. Think more about surrounding context in your admin & moderation interfaces.
+6. Think more about surrounding context in your admin & moderation interfaces.
 This builds on Notes/Labels and Query/Reporting tools previously, but also requires getting out of the "this screen shows a database entry" frame-of-mind that often pervades webapp development.
 Consider the questions someone might ask, and make them easier to answer, with fewer steps to answer them.
 Let's say you're looking at a report of flagged content.
 What sorts of reports come in against this account?
 What sorts of reports come in from the submitting user, or remote server?
 Gathering all this information into one place, and sharing it for discussion, is a frustrating and difficult aspect of coordinating with other moderators.

-6. Think about what shareable automation tooling would look like.
+7. Think about what shareable automation tooling would look like.
 There are very few places where "working code wins arguments" should apply, and this is very much NOT one of them.
 There are a *lot* of considerations, but I think the most important ones are:
   - How can I know that this plugin isn't going to do anything nefarious?
 Maybe a plugin needs network access to check an image fingerprint against known illegal content list.
 Maybe a plugin needs to read everything by a specific user.
 I think a capability-based permission system makes sense for this sort of thing.
   - How can I know that this plugin is going to do what I think it's going to do?
 Look at interfaces for creating email fitlers, across more clients than just the one you regularly use -- After setting some sorts of rules for selecting messages to act on, you're typically offered a preview of messages you currently have which would be selected by these rules.
 This helps you know that your selection logic is correct.
 A plugin meant to help reject incoming spam messages from other instances should offer a regression preview to illustrate how it would have handled previous messages, to provide confidence that it will behave the way the admin expects it to behave.

-7. Work to develop suggestions for data retention policies that support both trust & safety needs as well as legal needs, and work to help people understand what good defaults server software should adopt.
+8. Work to develop suggestions for data retention policies that support both trust & safety needs as well as legal needs, and work to help people understand what good defaults server software should adopt.
 This is outside the expertize of almost everyone working in moderation.

-8. In a broader sense, I think it would be useful to have a commonly understood set of things moderators need to do during the course of their work, a sort of shared training guide, and HOWTO-style guides for accomplishing those for different server softwares.
+9. In a broader sense, I think it would be useful to have a commonly understood set of things moderators need to do during the course of their work, a sort of shared training guide, and HOWTO-style guides for accomplishing those for different server softwares.

 # Conclusion